About

 A. 1.5 Where can I download Input Director?

-It can be downloaded from its primary web page, which is
+It can be downloaded from the Input Director web site

 http://www.inputdirector.com